icinganalysis/icinganalysis.github.io/content/uses_of_naca_icing_tunnels.md

 The four other tunnels are briefly described in the "Other icing wind tunnel tests" section below.

 I found 37 NACA publications [^1] that discuss use of the NACA Icing Research Tunnel.
-Foure more publications discuss the use of other icing wind tunnels.
+Four more publications discuss the use of other icing wind tunnels.

 A wide variety of test articles were used.
 These included (detailed further below):